Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Tool_Distribution_Board.md

 ### Revision v1.0

-* 2-way barrier strip for power in.
+* 2-way barrier strip for power in 12V-48V
 * Four 2-way JST VH connectors for power out, individually fused (5A fuses supplied).
 * Four 4-pin JST PA connectors to extend the CAN-FD bus in a daisy chain.
 * Four 2-pin JST PA connectors to add devices on stubs
 * Two RJ11 connectors for CAN bus in/out to connect to Duet 3 main board and expansion boards.
 * Two 2-Pin JST PA connectors as alternative ports for CAN bus in/out
 * CAN bus termination jumper pins.
+* LED indication for Power In and per fused power output.

 The Duet 3 Tool Distribution Board v1.0 is supplied with:
 * 1x 0.5m RJ11 cable